Meet Our Current Fall Teachers

 Ericka Neville, “The Money Coach,” went from bankruptcy to becoming an award-winning licensed financial expert.
 She has been conducting money management workshops, seminars and Bo$$ Money Challenges for the past twenty years.
 Ericka is co-creator of the 2019 Millionaire Mind Set Dream Big Summit.

-Anita Nicholson is an established performer in the Philadelphia Community.
-Within the world of Improv, she trained at Philly Improv Theater and the Magnet and has performed in the PA & NJ Ren Faires, Bright Invention Ensemble, Philly Improv Theatre Conservatory, and more!
-She currently serves as diversity advisor for ImprovUtopia and will offer Improvised Star Trek at ImprovFest Ireland.
-In the world of dance, she is a certified bellydance instructor who started in 2001 and went onto study with June Seaney, Tessa Myers, Habiba, Kaeshi Chai (BellyQueen), Oreet (bellydancer of the year) and Zoe Akili.
-She specializes in body positivity, teaching veil, cymbals, floor routine and assisting beginners in mastering the basics of the dance.
+An Nichols is an established performer in the Philadelphia community.
+Within the world of Improv, she trained at Philly Improv Theater and the Magnet and has performed in the PA & NJ Ren Faires, Bright Invention Ensemble, Philly Improv Theatre Conservatory, Lancaster Improv, and more!
+She has served as the diversity advisor for ImprovUtopia and directed Improvised Star Trek for ImprovFest Ireland.
+In the world of dance, she is a certified BellyQueen bellydance instructor who started in 2001 and went onto study with June Seaney, Tessa Myers, Habiba, Kaeshi Chai (BellyQueen), Oreet (bellydancer of the year) and Zoe Akili.
+She specializes in body positivity, teaching veil, floor routine, and assisting beginners in enjoying the basics of the dance.

 Y’vonne Page-Magnus has many years of experience in this field.
 She has a BA in Fine Arts from the Inter-Continental University in London where she learned jewelry making, knotting and silk threading from a private instructor.
 She also studied geology on her own and is deeply passionate about semi-precious stones.